nrv-framework/NRV/docs/tutorials/1_intracellular_stimulation.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 98-102

-The color plot shows that the voltage spike across the fiber's voltage propagates from one end of the fiber ($x = 0\mu m$, where the current clamp is attached to the fiber) to the other end of the fiber ($x = 5000\mu m$).
+The color plot shows that the voltage spike across the fiber's voltage propagates from one end of the fiber (`x = 0\mu m`, where the current clamp is attached to the fiber) to the other end of the fiber (`x = 5000\mu m`).
 The generates voltage spikes propagates across the fiber: it is an action potential (AP)!
-The AP took approximately $12 ms$ to travel across the fiber $5000\mu m$ fiber.
-The propagation velocity of the AP is thus about $0.4m/s$.
+The AP took approximately :math:`12 ms` to travel across the fiber :math:`5000\mu m` fiber.
+The propagation velocity of the AP is thus about :math:`0.4m/s`.
 This property is referred to as the conduction velocity of a fiber.

 In many situations, we want to detect if whether an AP is going through the fiber.
 For that, the ```rasterize``` method of the ``results`` object.
 The method detected the presence of AP in the fiber across time and space using a threshold function.
 The results can be plotted with the ``raster_plot`` method of ``results``.